SCOPE OF THIS CHAPTER

 Keyworker overseen by senior staff member

-2. NICE Guidelines: Pressure Ulcers – Prevention and Treatment state that everyone identified as being at risk of developing pressure ulcers and their carers should receive advice and education in pressure ulcer prevention and treatment.
+2. NICE Guidelines: Pressure Ulcers – Prevention and Management state that everyone identified as being at risk of developing pressure ulcers and their carers should receive advice and education in pressure ulcer prevention and treatment.
 This should include:

 • Risk factors;